epam/edp-keycloak-operator/README.md

      ```bash
      helm search repo epamedp/keycloak-operator -l
      NAME                           CHART VERSION   APP VERSION     DESCRIPTION
-     epamedp/keycloak-operator      1.22.0          1.22.0          A Helm chart for EDP Keycloak Operator
+     epamedp/keycloak-operator      1.22.0          1.22.0          A Helm chart for KRCI Keycloak Operator
-     epamedp/keycloak-operator      1.21.0          1.21.0          A Helm chart for EDP Keycloak Operator
      ```

     _**NOTE:** It is highly recommended to use the latest stable version._